valentinjoseph/lifescihub/README.md

 - static CSS and JavaScript provide filtering, cards, and chat interactions
 - dashboard data comes from PostgreSQL reporting views
 - the chat experience reads the current filtered news set and returns company-level answers
-- the public domain `life-science-news.com` is published through Caddy and secured with HTTPS
+- a public domain can be published through a reverse proxy by setting `LISCIHUB_PUBLIC_HOST`

 This makes the product easy to operate: one Python application powers the API, the dashboard, the viewer flow, and the reporting endpoints.